 Author Bio

-Creativity has always been my default setting.
-I started writing short stories in second grade, usually because I thought I could fix the endings of the books I read.
-(Spoiler: I probably didn’t.)
-Over the years, my writing evolved from angsty middle school poetry to something resembling actual stories, though I’m pretty sure teenage me thought she was the next literary genius.
-Spoiler: she wasn’t.
+I wrote my first short story in second grade, usually because I was convinced I could fix the endings of books I read.
+(Spoiler: I probably couldn’t.)
+Over time, my writing evolved from angsty middle school poetry to something that at least resembled a plot.
+Teenage me was convinced she was the next literary genius.
+(Spoiler #2: she wasn’t.)